Postpartum Scary Thoughts

-It’s a remarkable resource that helps mothers, partners, and families who are going through the difficult transition with a baby.
-It contains accurate information tailored to the reality of moms, many stigma-busting cartoons representing words and thoughts of mothers and simple and concrete exercises that aim to help moms start to feel better.
+It’s a remarkable resource that helps parents who are going through the difficult transition with a baby.
+It contains accurate information tailored to the reality of parents, many stigma-busting cartoons representing words and thoughts of parents and simple and concrete exercises that aim to help them start to feel better.
 I encourage you to get it.

 Karen R. Kleiman and Valerie Davis Raskin, This Isn’t What I Expected: overcoming postpartum depression

 Karen Kleiman and Amy Wenzel, Dropping the Baby and Other Scary Thoughts: Breaking the Cycle of Unwanted Thoughts in Motherhood